About our Contributors

 Having supported Chelsea since 2005, I started watching women’s football actively in 2014 during the U20 World Cup where Nigeria reached the finals against all the odds.
 I later watched the Women’s World Cup in 2015 and club football in 2019.
 I write about women’s football because I believe that the media has a crucial role in popularising this beautiful game.

-Foto Enzo (Vince Caratozzolo) – Contributor (Photographer):
+Foto Enzo (Vince Caratozzolo) – Photographer

 Vince runs the hugely successful Foto Enzo photography site.
 He provides photographs to Football West, the governing body of football in the state of Western Australia.
 As part of our coverage of the Western Australia NPL Women’s competition, we have permission to use his photographs. https://www.fotoenzo.com/

 I only started watching women’s football in the past year but I very quickly fell in love with the sport and knew it was something that I wanted to base my life around.
 I have grown up watching men’s football with my dad and I have followed Nottingham Forest my entire life, but never really found myself looking up to players due to the obvious factor that they were men and I was just a little girl, which lead to me losing my love for the game for a while.
 So when the Lionesses won the Euros I felt really inspired, I felt it was too late to actually begin playing football again which is where I really started to look into the media aspect of things.
 I soon realised that this is what I wanted to start doing.
 I am still young but I am about to begin studying business and management and am so thrilled to bring my love for women’s football into my future career path and am very excited to be a part of Impetus, where I have the opportunity to write about the sport I love whilst gaining vital experience for my future.
+I am also one of the members of Impetus’ team of TikTok content creators.

 In my spare time i enjoy posting on my TikTok account which is also football related (football is practically my life at this point) @freyatalksfootball where I like to make fun lighthearted and informative content based solely on the women’s game.

-Hannah Parnell – Contributor (Photographer):
+Hannah Parnell – Photographer

 Hannah is a Suffolk-based photographer who has provided photos exclusively for Impetus from international matches played in England and also for our East Anglian women’s football coverage.

-Janelle St. Pierre (JASP Photography) – Contributor (Photographer):
+Janelle St. Pierre – Photographer

-Jay Patel – Contributor (Photographer):
+Jay Patel – Photographer

 Jay is a photographer from England, who is supplying Impetus with photos from the Women’s Super League and Championship.